infroid/AgileWorkforce/README.md

-# Python: Getting Started

-A barebones Django app, which can easily be deployed to Heroku.
+# Agile Workforce

+The Infroid Agile Workforce platform which can help small companies manage their workforce efficiently (with Agile).

-This application supports the [Getting Started with Python on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python) article - check it out.
+This application supports the [Agile Software Development Methodology](https://en.wikipedia.org/wiki/Agile_software_development).

+## Subsciption for Infroid Managed Agile Workforce platform

+Visit [Infroid Agile Workforce](https://awf.infroid.in) to check out more about the affordable subscription based solution.

 ## Running Locally